shengyanli1982/workqueue/README.md

 #### Delaying Queue

--   `OnAfter` will be called when add an specified delay time element to the delaying queue
+-   `OnAddAfter` will be called when add an specified delay time element to the delaying queue

 #### Priority Queue

--   `OnWeight` will be called when add an specified priority element to the priority queue
+-   `OnAddWeight` will be called when add an specified priority element to the priority queue

 #### RateLimiting Queue

--   `OnLimited` will be called when add an specified rate limit element to the rate limiting queue
+-   `OnAddLimited` will be called when add an specified rate limit element to the rate limiting queue
 -   `OnForget` will be called when forget an element from the rate limiting queue
 -   `OnGetTimes` will be called when get the number of times an element has been limited from the rate limiting queue